Free Telehealth consultation with our Licensed Acupuncturist & Provider Houston, TX

 4. Practitioner is Experienced

-Dr. Florida's expertise in Houston since 2011 has had a substantial impact on the treatment outcome.
-An experienced acupuncturist will not only provide appropriate and effective treatment.
-Still, it may also be able to gauge better how many sessions you will need based on their assessment of your specific condition.
+Dr. Florida's extensive experience in Houston, dating back to 2014, has a significant impact on treatment outcomes.
+An experienced acupuncturist can not only provide appropriate and effective treatment but also gauge more accurately how many sessions you will need based on their assessment of your specific condition.
 An initial consultation will typically provide insight into how many sessions you might require based on the professional experience and treatment philosophy of your therapist.
 We will often gauge the number of treatments on the first or second visit, depending on how the patient responds to treatment and historically how other patients with similar conditions have responded.

 Typical Treatment Plans

-In terms of typical treatment plans, it is common for practitioners to recommend an initial series of treatments to assess the body’s response.
+Typical treatment plans often include an initial series of treatments to assess the body’s response.
 Many practitioners suggest:

-• Initial Consultation: Typically, one session for assessment and treatment plan development.
+• Initial Consultation: Typically, one session is conducted for assessment and development of a treatment plan.

 • Acute Conditions: One to two sessions per week for a duration of 4 to 8 weeks.